-A flick of a finger and you can travel from Aberdeen to Adelaide.
+Flick a finger to travel from Aberdeen to Adelaide.
 But globes offer more than a geographical overview of our little planet.
-The Globe Museum in Vienna introduces you to the art and science of these magical spheres, with some rather magnificent examples to admire.
+The Globe Museum introduces you to the art and science of these magical spheres, with some magnificent examples to admire.

 - (Obviously) lots of globes on display, dating back as far as 1536